Delicious pumpkin layer cake, flavoured with brown butter and topped with a cream cheese icing.

 - 4 Tbsp. firmly packed light brown sugar

-- 3 Tbsp. chopped crystallized ginger (I used 3/4 tsp. powdered ginger instead)
+- 3 Tbsp. chopped crystallized ginger or 3/4 tsp. powdered ginger

-- In a medium bowl, whisk the flour, baking soda, cinnamon, ginger, salt, and cloves.
-In a large bowl, whisk 1-1/2 cups of the pumpkin purée with the granulated sugar, brown sugar, eggs, and buttermilk until very well blended.
-With a rubber spatula, stir in the flour mixture until just combined.
-Gently whisk in the brown butter until completely incorporated.
+- In a medium bowl, whisk together the flour, baking soda, cinnamon, ginger, salt, and cloves.
+In a large bowl, whisk 1 1/2 cups of the pumpkin purée with the granulated sugar, brown sugar, eggs, and buttermilk until well blended.
+With a spatula, stir in the flour mixture just until combined.
+Gently whisk in the brown butter until incorporated.
 Divide the batter evenly between the prepared pans.

 - Bake the cakes until a tester inserted in the centre comes out clean, about 28 minutes (or about 20 minutes for 8-inch pans).
 Let the cakes cool in the pans for 10 minutes.
 Turn the cakes out onto racks, remove the pan bottoms or parchment, and cool completely.

-- Make the frosting: Melt the butter in a heavy-bottomed 1-quart saucepan over medium heat.
+- Make the frosting: Melt the butter in a 1-quart saucepan over medium heat.
 Cook, swirling the pan occasionally until the butter turns a nutty golden-brown, about 4 minutes.
 Pour into a small bowl and let stand until the solids settle at the bottom of the bowl, about 5 minutes.
-Carefully transfer the bowl to the freezer and chill until just firm, about 18 minutes.
-Using a spoon, carefully scrape the butter from bowl, leaving the browned solids at the bottom; discard the solids.
+Carefully transfer the bowl to the freezer and chill until just firm, about 20 minutes.
+Using a spoon, carefully scrape the clear butter from bowl, leaving the browned solids at the bottom.
+Discard the solids.

-- Using an electric mixer, beat the butter, cream cheese, and brown sugar on medium-high speed until light in colour and the brown sugar has dissolved, 2 minutes.
-Gradually beat in the confectioners’ sugar and continue beating until fluffy, 1 to 2 minutes.
+- Using an electric mixer, beat the butter, cream cheese, and brown sugar on medium-high speed until light in colour and the brown sugar has dissolved, about 2 minutes.
+Gradually beat in the icing sugar and continue beating until fluffy, 1 to 2 minutes.

-- You can make the purée up to 2 days ahead.
-The assembled, frosted cake can be covered with a cake dome and refrigerated for up to 2 days.
+- The assembled, frosted cake can be covered with a cake dome and refrigerated for up to 2 days.
 Serve at room temperature.